-9. All participants must sign the entry form, which includes a waiver, release and indemnity agreement concerning liability.
+9. All participants must sign the on-line entry and/or registration forms, which includes a waiver, release and indemnity agreement concerning liability.
 If any team fails to have each member of its team sign this form, it may lead to disqualification and a refusal to award prizes to that team and/or the angler.

 10. All participants are expected to operate their boats in a sportsmanlike manner and in conformity with general tarpon fishing techniques, so as to minimize the disruption to fish.
 Outboard motorboats are requested to have a form of propulsion (i.e. electric motor etc.) that will allow for quiet operation and use of such alternative propulsion system is STRONGLY requested.
 An infraction of this rule and the spooking of fish will be handled on a case by case basis.
 If it is determined that such conduct was intentional or reckless, it may result in disqualification during the tournament.

 SPECIFIC TOURNAMENT RULES 2019